vitest-dev/docs-cn/config/index.md

 export default defineConfig({
   test: {
     poolMatchGlobs: [
-      // all tests in "worker-specific" directory will run inside a worker as if you enabled `--threads` for them, ["**/tests/worker-specific/**", "threads"],
+      // all tests in "worker-specific" directory will run inside a worker as if you enabled `--pool=threads` for them, ['**/tests/worker-specific/**', 'threads'],
       // run all tests in "browser" directory in an actual browser ["**/tests/browser/**", "browser"],
       // all other tests will run based on "browser.enabled" and "threads" options, if you didn't specify other globs